 N.B.
-The tickets in the glass-case, nearly the whole of which are written by Col. Leake, are placed above the coins to which they refer; and the following Catalogue is designed as much as possible to afford information in addition to what they supply.
+The tickets in the gluss-case, nearly the whole of which are written by Col. Leake, are placed above the coins to which they refer; and the following Catalogue is designed as much as possible to alford information in addition to what they supply.
 Consequently the types and legends are not ordinarily described at length.
-The denominations of value, as stater, tetradrachm, &c. are usually added for the gold and silver coins; but the values of the copper coins are for the most part unknown.
-These last indeed, to speak generally, appear to be rather tokens than coins proper, and so not to be adjusted with accuracy to any scale; the coinages of Italy, Sicily, and Egypt offer some exceptions to this remark.
+The denominations of value, as stater, tetradrachm, &c. are usually added for the gold and silver coins; but the values of the copper coins are for the most partunknown.
+Those last indeed, to speak generally, appear to be rather tokens than coins proper, and so not to be adjusted with accuracy to any scale; the coinages of Italy, Sicily, and Egypt offer some exceptions to this remark.
 The whole question, however, of denominations and scales is at present in a perplexed and uncertain state.
-The brown tickets indicate that the coins below them are electrotypes, being impressions in most cases of very rare or finely preserved originals.
-The abbreviations AV, EL, AR, AE, which cocur on the tickets stand for aurum, electrum, silver, or copper.
-The figures on the tickets refer to the sizes of the coins, and say taken from the scale of thionnet which is given above.
-The weight-of the gold and silver coins is also added in grahs Troy; the weight of the copper (or brass) coins being in general not given, because coins in this metal (which varies somewhat in coins of the fightern tplaces) have usually lost more in weight than those in other metals.
-The abbreviation R on the tickets is used for the reverse or plack view of the coin is are to the sizes of izes of the Coins.
+The brown tickets indicate that the coins below them are electrotypes, being impressions in most cases of very rare of finely preserved originals.
+The abbreviations AV, El., AR, At, which occur on the tickets stand for annum, electroum, aggentin, and as, indicating the metal of which the coin is made, whether gold, electrum, silver, or copper.
+The figures on the tickets refer to the sizes of the coins, and are taken from the soale of Mionnet which is given above.
+The weight of the copper (or brass) coins being in general not given, because coins in this metal (which varies somewhat in coins of different places) have usually lost more in weight than those in other metals.
+The abbreviation R on the tickets is used for the reverse or back view of the coin; R or L often stand for

-"to the right" or "to the left," i.a. to the right or left of the spectator.
+"to the right" or "to the left," i.e. to the right or left of the spectator.
 Thus on ticket n.
-2. "Horseman R" means that the horseman is moving toward the spectators right hand: on ticket n.
+2. "Horseman R" means that the horseman is moving toward the spectator's right hand; on ticket n.
 25, "Head Perseus L" signifies that the head is facing towards the left hand of the spectator.
-Ea. is an abbreviation for exergue, or the lower part of the reverse, which is divided from the rest by a straight line, or otherwise.
+Ex. is an abbreviation for energy, or the lower part of the reverse, which is divided from the rest by a straight line, or otherwise.
 See no. 60, &c.
-The open space of a coin is called its field, designated f on the tickets, see no. 13, &c.; upon it are often found adjuncts i.s. secondary types, or monograms, the meaning of both which can only in comparatively few cases be discovered.
-When CoL Leake's ticket reads "another similar," it indicates that his cabinet contains another specidescription is added in this Catalogue.
-In printing the Greek legends no attempt has been made to imitate the ancient forms of the letters.
+The open space of a coin is called its field, dissignated f on the tickets, see no. 13, &c.; upon it are often found adjuncts i.e. secondary types, or monograms, the meaning of both which can only in comparatively few cases be discovered.
+When Col. Leake's ticket reads "mother similar," it indicates that his cabinet contains another specimen of the same coin; in such cases a fuller description is added in this Catalogue.
+In printing the Greek legends no attempt has been made to initiate the ancient forms of the letters.